 All About Olives

 The tree grows quickly in the first few years of its life.
-However, growth slows down as the tree matures.
+However, growth slows down as they grow to mature trees.
 Various types of these trees are grown in all Mediterranean countries.
 It is also harvested in Australia, New Zealand, South America, South Africa, and the United States.
 Some popular types of olive tree include the following list: Arbequina, Mission, Gaeta, Kalamata, Nevadillo Blanco, and Bucida.

 The fruit itself comes in a myriad of colors and uses.
-While all varieties are technically black olive tree types, many popular varieties are harvested early for their less-ripe green fruit.
+While all varieties of olive tree types technically bear fruit that’s black, many popular varieties are harvested early for their less-ripe green fruit.
 The Manzanilla is one of the most popular green olives in the United States, for instance, and the Arquebina is prized for olive oil production in its fully-ripe black state.
-If you find the taste not to your liking at a green stage, keep growing and wait for the fruit to fully ripen!
+If you find the taste not to your liking when the trees bear fruit at the green stage, keep growing and wait for the fruit to fully ripen!

 Planting Olive Trees

 Olive planting can be a rewarding experience!
-But knowing when, where, and how to do it is essential.
+But knowing when, where, and how to plant olive trees is essential.
 If planted in the wrong location, you may not have as long-lived a tree as you might otherwise, so plan ahead.

 Normally most olives are planted in the spring or fall months.
 Some limited summer planting is possible if the weather is mild, but it is essential that your tree has time to become somewhat established before heat or cold settles in.
 For best success, early spring planting is ideal.

-Select a location that is appropriate to grow olives in.
+Select a location that is appropriate to grow in.
 These trees prefer a Mediterranean climate, one that doesn’t get too cold in the winter.
-In addition, olives grow to be about 20’ in diameter, so spacing can be essential.
+In addition, olive trees grow to be about 20’ in diameter, so spacing can be essential.
 If you are planning on keeping your tree more compact, you may be able to place trees a bit closer together.

 Those who choose to have a multi-trunked tree may be able to maintain it a bit shorter and still have a successful harvest.
 A single-trunked tree will need to utilize its entire canopy.
 In the wild, olives often sprout multiple trunks from soil level, creating a bushier-looking plant overall.